hollowverse/design-challenge/README.md

 ## The Challenge

 In this challenge you'll style one whole page.
 This could take one or more days to complete.

-(_Note_: anyone is free to complete and submit this challenge but if you would like to ask to be compensated for completing it, talk to us first.)
+If you would like to ask to be compensated for completing it, talk to us first.

-The code is done in React, Next.js, and TypeScript.
+If it's easier, you could submit a mock-up design with something like Figma, along with a simplified implementation of that design.
+But an implementation is required.

-This challenge is hosted as a GitHub template.
-The first step is for you to create a repository under your account from this GitHub template.
+The code is hosted as a GitHub template.
+To start the implementation, the first step is to create a repository under your account from this GitHub template.

 Then